POST OFFICE VEHICLE CLUB

 to obtain permission to use the correct logo on their vehicle.
 The use of the

-under any circumstances.
+any circumstances.
 Historic logo can be used provided that the following

 conventions are met: [1] The logo is 100% accurate.
 [2] The logo must be the